-UPDATE 2/15/2019: Multiple commenters are alleging that GreenMed has performed an “exit scam” by simply pocketing the money invested in GreenMed tokens.
-GreenMed has not updated its blog or its social media accounts for months, and the company locked its own subreddit and Telegram account.
-While its website (including the marijuana ordering app) appears to be operational, there are serious questions about GreenMed’s status at this time.
-We therefore will not update this review until either GreenMed or GreenMed token investors shed further light on the situation.
+UPDATE 8/12/21: Multiple commenters are alleging that GreenMed has performed an “exit scam” by simply pocketing the money invested in GreenMed tokens.
+GreenMed has not updated its blog or its social media accounts since 2019, and the company locked its own subreddit and Telegram account.
+Its website is down as of this review as well.
+We are therefore marking GreenMed as out of business and will not update this profile further.

 Created in mid-2017, GreenMed (greenmed.io) is a mobile payment app that uses blockchain technology to enable legal marijuana merchants to accept debit and credit card payments from customers.
 The app is not yet available for use by the general public and is planning to become fully operational in the second quarter of 2018.
 GreenMed is far from the first cryptocurrency platform or payment processor to court the marijuana industry, but it will be the first to enable buyers and sellers to instantaneously send and receive payments in fiat currency.
 This means that merchants and consumers will not need to purchase or hold GreenMed tokens, the company’s unit of exchange, and therefore will not be subject to the price fluctuations that plague most virtual currencies.